Aims & Objectives of the Borlase Careers Programme

 Benchmark 8 - Personal Guidance

-Overview of career provision
+Overview of Career Provision

-Students follow a structured programme of Careers lessons which are delivered during PHSE lessons and in tutor time.
+Students follow a structured programme of Careers lessons which are delivered during PSHE lessons and in tutor time.
 Students have access to career software available via the school's Careers Website and student access to the Unifrog tool.

 Students have the opportunity to engage with employers via school trips, enterprise activities, industry competitions, career presentations and work experience.